 Components and Cladding (C&C):

 ASCE 7 defines components and cladding (C&C) as elements of the building which do not qualify as part of the MWFRS.
 For example, this would consist of windows, doors, roof decking, fasteners, etc..
 The user can enter as many different components and cladding items as they wish, or there is an option in MecaWind to allow you to auto-populate the list with one C&C element for each zone using the most conservative values.
+There is also an option to include a wind pressure summary for each C&C zone based on the effective wind areas in the specific zone.

 Any structure which is not a building, is classified as an “Other Structure” by ASCE 7.
 This broad category includes many different types of structures and equipment.